About

 Set up ExternalDNS

-1. Create an HTTP route resource to expose httpbin on your domain.
-Replace <my-domain.com> with your domain.
+1. Save your domain in an environment variable.
 Note that you must own the domain to enable ExternalDNS to create DNS records on your behalf.

 kubectl apply -f- <<EOF